FAQs: Snoot Loop head collar

 Using the training described below, it is possible to train dogs to stop pulling using the Snoot Loop so that it may no longer be needed!

 What type of leash should I use with a Snoot Loop?

 When attaching a 6 ft. leash to the leash ring on the nose loop, please ensure that the leash snap is strong, but light.
 Most leash snaps are large and heavy, designed to be attached to a collar or harness.
 Dogs may find this weight uncomfortable and resist the large snap on the head collar, even pawing at its face.
 It is not recommended to attach a retractable leash to the Snoot Loop leash ring.

 How do I acclimate my dog to the Snoot Loop?

 Start in your home in a quiet place.
 Anything you can do to distract your dog after putting on the Snoot loop during the early training will help dogs accept it.
-Sit in front of the dog, holding treats so that it has to put it's nose through the nose loop to eat.
+Sit in front of the dog, holding treats so that it has to put its nose through the nose loop to eat.
 Gradually, let the nose loop rest on the dog's nose for 2 sec, then increase gradually to 15-30 sec, taking the Snoot loop on and off.
 After the dog is very comfortable, you can then place the nose loop on, and attach the neck loop so the Snoot Loop is on the dog and keep feeding treats.
-Encourage the dog follow you with the Snoot loop on to eat treats.
+Encourage the dog follow you as it wears the Snoot loop to eat treats.
 If the dog tries to pull the Snoot loop off, try to keep moving, pet the dog or distract it with a toy.
 Dogs that like toys will play ball or fetch with the Snoot Loop on as they can fully open their mouths.
 Now, you can also attach a leash to the dog's collar or harness but not on the Snoot Loop and go for a walk, encouraging the dog to sniff and explore.

 How should I walk my dog for the first time with a Snoot Loop?